Seadrill names new CEO, says debt talks at 'advanced' stage

 Seadrill's aim is to build "a bridge to a recovery and achieving a sustainable capital structure," he added.

-The firm's shares traded 17 percent higher for the day at 5.5 Norwegian crowns by 0818 GMT, but are still down 98 percent from their 2013 peak.
+The company's shares jumped 21 percent in early trade to 5.7 Norwegian crowns, but are still down 98 percent from their 2013 peak.
+(Reporting by Oslo newsroom; Editing by Mark Potter)